bearyung/alice-cards/docs/tutorial-game-rules/battle-system.md

 ## 3. The Attack Power

 - **Definition**: Attack Power determines the amount of damage a Creature can inflict during a fight.
-- **Calculation**: Attack Power is the sum of the Creature's base attack value and any bonuses provided by attached Artifacts or Action cards.
+- **Calculation**: Attack Power is the sum of the values provided by attached Artifacts and bonuses from Action cards.
 - **Usage**: During a fight, a Creature's Attack Power directly determines the damage dealt to the opponent's creature.
 Even if the attacking creature has only 1 HP left, it can still inflict damage based on its full Attack Power.

 ## 4. The Defense Power